refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

   $${\displaystyle \Sigma (\mathbf {X} )=\operatorname {cov} (\mathbf {X} ,\mathbf {X} ).}$$

-  Suppose X is a random vector and A is a fixed transform vector, then we have:
+  Suppose X is a random vector and A is a fixed transform vector, then we have the frequently used relation:

   $${\displaystyle \Sigma (\mathbf {A} \mathbf {X} )=\operatorname {E} [\mathbf {A} \mathbf {X} \mathbf {X} ^{\mathrm {T} }\mathbf {A} ^{\mathrm {T} }]-\operatorname {E} [\mathbf {A} \mathbf {X} ]\operatorname {E} [\mathbf {X} ^{\mathrm {T} }\mathbf {A} ^{\mathrm {T} }]=\mathbf {A} \Sigma (\mathbf {X} )\mathbf {A} ^{\mathrm {T} }.}$$